KPKrol85/kp_code-portfolio/README.md

 ## 🌐 Live Demos

-All completed frontend projects are deployed and publicly available:
+All completed frontend projects are deployed on **Netlify** and publicly available:

 - Construction — Project 01
 - Construction — Project 02